MDAnalysis/hole2/INSTALL.md

     make FC=gfortran-mp-6

-(Note: By sourcing `source.apache`, the version of the binaries will be set to whatever is in `source.apache`'s `HoleVersion` variable.
+(Note: By sourcing `source.apache` the version of the binaries will be set to whatever is in `source.apache`'s `HoleVersion` variable.
 If you modify the sources then you should consider *not* setting these environment variables.)